|Page Type:||Trip Report|

 Itinerary and Trip Report

 When Scott and I arrived at the the Bishop Pass Trail head, we paid our new friend for the ride and then marched a few hours up this spectacularly beautiful trail and camped below the switchbacks that lead up to Bishop Pass.
 Be sure to do this by daylight; it's too beautiful to miss.
-Made dinner and breathed the 11,000-foot elevation air.
+We relaxed over dinner, watched the sunset orange color build up like a fire on Mt.
+Agassiz, and breathed the 11,000-foot elevation air.